Late-boomer/stream-engine-docs/docs/index.md

 ### Function

-Destroy a device previously created through a call to tobii_device_destroy.
+Destroy a device previously created through a call to tobii_device_create.

 ### Syntax